northpointgis/Simple-Python-Applications-Workshop/Exercise2/Exercise 2.md

 2. Define the class name as **App**.
 3. Create Tk **root** window widget as a class-level attribute.
 4. In the **init** method, we run the core methods
-    - configure app
+    - Configure app
-    - configure widgets
+    - Configure widgets
-    - run app
+    - Run app

 #### Take the code from Exercise 1 and slot it into the appropriate places in the above skeleton code template.
 #### Running the code again, it should create the same app, now just a bit more classy behind the scenes.